Key Takeaways

 Despite their benefits, there are some disadvantages to PIR sensors, which mean they may not always be appropriate:

-- False positives.
-As mentioned, modern PIR sensors are usually sensitivity-adjusted to best capture human motion, rather than, the wind or a tree branch.
-Nevertheless, PIR sensors are, by their nature, ‘broad brush’ and unable to distinguish human motion from animals in the way that intelligent sensing solutions can
+As mentioned, modern PIR sensors are usually sensitivity-adjusted to capture the best human motion rather than the wind or a tree branch.
+Nevertheless, by their nature, PIR sensors are ‘broad brush’ and cannot distinguish human motion from animal motion in the way that intelligent sensing solutions can. - False negatives

-- False negatives.
-Movement can be ‘cloaked’ so as to avoid PIR detection (for example, the use of heat blankets).
+Movement can be ‘cloaked’ to avoid PIR detection (for example, using heat blankets).
 Similarly, glass or other physical barriers can prevent PIR sensors from working effectively.
-In addition, PIR is inaccurate when it comes to stationary objects and ones that move slowly
+In addition, PIR is inaccurate regarding stationary objects and ones that move slowly. - Binary operation

-- Binary operation.
-PIR sensors detect the absence or presence of motion: They cannot be used to analyze fine-grained motion in the way that radar sensing or WiFi sensing solutions can
+PIR sensors detect the absence or presence of motion.
+They cannot analyze fine-grained motion in the way that radar or WiFi sensing solutions can. - Weather disturbances

-- Weather disturbances.
-PIR sensors are substantially affected by the weather and can be less effective in hot and humid weather, where ambient heat energy is closer to human temperatures.
+The weather substantially affects PIR sensors and can be less effective in hot and humid weather, where ambient heat energy is closer to human temperatures.

-Below we consider in detail how PIR measures up against other common motion detection/sensing technologies.
+Below, we consider how PIR measures against other standard motion detection/sensing technologies.

-PIR and cameras are both some of the more common motion detection technologies available.
-In fact, it is quite common for cameras to be fitted with PIR sensors to initially detect motion and ‘turn on’ the camera.
+PIR and cameras are some of the more common motion detection technologies available.
+It is common for cameras to be fitted with PIR sensors to detect motion and ‘turn on’ the camera initially.
 Nevertheless, they are distinct ways of detecting motion (cameras can achieve this on their own through the application of pattern recognition software), and it is worth considering how they measure up against each other.

-What PIR and cameras both have in common, is being ‘line of sight’ technologies: They both identify motion that is in front of the sensor, but struggle to sense motion around it (such as around corners and behind walls).
+What PIR and cameras have in common is being ‘line of sight’ technologies: They both identify motion that is in front of the sensor but struggle to sense motion around it (such as around corners and behind walls).

 On the other hand, potential disadvantages that PIR sensors can have compared to video cameras include:

-Radar sensing, as with PIR and many other sensing technologies, interprets waves on the electromagnetic spectrum, and how they are disrupted, in order to detect movement.
-Radar sensing transmits microwave signals in the direction of an object, and then detects the radiation that is ‘backscattered’ from that object.
+Radar sensing, like PIR and many other sensing technologies, interprets waves on the electromagnetic spectrum and how they are disrupted to detect movement.
+It transmits microwave signals in the direction of an object and then detects the radiation that is ‘backscattered’ from that object.
 You can read more about it here.

 As with PIR, radar sensing:

-- Uses little energy.
 Depending on the complexity of the radar sensing equipment, both PIR and radar sensing use relatively little energy.
-Though as an a ‘active’ form of motion detection, radar sensing usually uses more.
+Though radar sensing is an ‘active’ form of motion detection, it is usually used more.

 Compared to radar sensing, PIR is:

-- Simple to install.
-While the technology is becoming increasingly user-friendly, radar sensing still generally requires professional installation.
+While the technology is increasingly user-friendly, radar sensing requires professional installation.

 On the other hand:

-- Easy-to-install.
-WiFi sensing solutions are often available in ‘plug and play’ hardware, without the need to hire professionals.
+WiFi sensing solutions are often available in ‘plug and play’ hardware without the need to hire professionals.

-However, there are a range of ways in which PIR sensors are less effective that WiFi sensing:
+However, there are a range of ways in which PIR sensors are less effective than WiFi sensing:

-- False positives.
 WiFi sensing can filter out non-human movement, such as pets.
-It is impossible to eliminate these false positives with most PIR sensors
+However, most PIR sensors are unable to eliminate these false positives. - Coverage

 Conclusion

-PIR sensors detect the difference between ambient heat energy and the heat energy generated by objects in order to detect motion.
-It is an affordable, straightforward technology with an established history as a motion detection technology.
-However, PIR lacks the accuracy of newer sensing technologies, such as radar sensing and WiFi sensing, and is therefore likely to be replaced by ‘Sensing 2.0‘ technologies over time.
+PIR sensors detect the difference between ambient heat energy and the heat energy generated by objects to detect motion.
+They are affordable, straightforward, and have an established history as a motion detection technology.
+However, PIR lacks the accuracy of newer sensing technologies, such as radar and WiFi, and is therefore likely to be replaced by ‘Sensing 2.0‘ technologies over time.

 FAQ